xebia/essentials/fallacies-distributed-computing.md

 6. Transport cost is zero.
 7. The network is homogeneous.

 Ignoring these properties will lead to brittle systems.
 We don't want to create brittle systems; we want to create robust systems.
 Systems that survive network failure.
-Systems that do not need he constant presence of a network administrator in order to survive.
+Systems that do not need the constant presence of a network administrator in order to survive.
 Systems that are resilient to changes to the network topology.

 ### Application